-In celebration of the united strength of the American people during World War I, the World War I Memorial Gardens honor the heroes at home, as well as the heroes who served.
-World War I was the first modern war in which citizens came together to contribute to the war effort.
-In planting an active and inviting urban landscape in the heart of the Nation’s capital, the Memorial Gardens pay tribute to the support of Americans through their creation of victory gardens during the war, while the site’s new undulating topography simultaneously evokes the terrain of trenches, where so many lost their lives.
+In celebration of the united strength of the American people during WWI, the World War I Memorial Gardens honor the heroes at home, as well as the heroes who served.
+In planting an active and inviting urban landscape in the heart of the Nation’s capital, the Memorial Gardens pay tribute to Americans’ wartime support through their creation of victory gardens during WWI, which was the first modern war in which citizens came together to contribute to its effort.
+The site’s new undulating topography simultaneously evokes, in reverence, the terrain of trenches, where so many lost their lives.

 Client: The World War I Centennial Commission

 Program: Cultural, Plaza, Pavilion

 Size: 225,000 SF